vippsas/vipps-magento/INSTALL.md

 # Installation via Marketplace

+**Please note:** _This extension is not yet available on Magento Marketplace.
+This notice will be removed when it is._

 Here are steps required to install Payments extension via Component Manager.

-1. Make a purchase for vipps extension on [Magento Marketplace](https://marketplace.magento.com).
+1. Make a purchase for the Vipps extension on [Magento Marketplace](https://marketplace.magento.com).
-1. From your Magento® Admin access `System` -> `Web Setup Wizard` page.
+1. From your `Magento Admin` access `System` -> `Web Setup Wizard` page.
 1. Enter Marketplace authentication keys.
 Please read about authentication keys generation.
 1. Navigate to `Component Manager` page.
 1. On the `Component Manager` page click the `Sync button to update your new purchased extensions.